turlucode/ros-docker-gui/README.md

 ### Wayland
 > **NOTE:** Wayland support is still a bit experimental!
 See [known limitations](#known-wayland-limitations).

 ROS GUI on Wayland is still problematic and that is why we are going to use [`xwayland`](https://wayland.freedesktop.org/xserver.html).
-Make sure you have install `xhost`.
-Make sure the user also has the rights to draw to the display, [more info here](#x11-error-cannot-open-display).
+Make sure you have installed `xhost`.
+Make also sure the user has the rights to draw to the display, [more info here](#x11-error-cannot-open-display).

 To run the ROS docker container with Wayland support use: